amirsalama2002/amirsalama2002/README.md

 ---

 ### 🧠 About Me
-I'm a **Full Stack Developer** with 2+ years of experience building modern, scalable web apps using **Laravel** and **React.js**.
+I'm a **Full Stack Developer** with 2+ years of experience building modern, scalable web applications using **Laravel** and **React.js**.
-I’m passionate about creating clean, maintainable code and delivering smooth user experiences.
+I’m passionate about clean code, strong architecture, and crafting engaging user experiences.

-- 🚀 10+ completed projects (E-commerce, Real Estate, Multi-language systems)
+- 🚀 10+ Completed Projects (E-commerce, Real Estate, Multi-language Platforms)
-- 🧩 Strong in API design, optimization, and frontend integration
+- 🧩 Strong in API Design, Performance Optimization, and Frontend Integration
-- 🎯 Currently improving backend performance and DevOps automation
+- 🎯 Currently improving in backend scaling and microservice architecture

 ---